wohaco/despace/venera_13_14.md

 The composition of the surface samples showed similarities with oceanic tholeiitic basalts ([EVN‑026](venus.md)).

-The results of the analysis of the elemental composition of Venusian rocks according to measurements using x-ray fluorescence spectrometer:
+The results of the analysis of the elemental composition of Venusian rocks according to measurements using x‑ray fluorescence spectrometer:

 |*Chemical element*|*Value, % (Venera 13)*|*Value, % (Venera 14)*|
 |:--|:--|:--|